aphoenix/split-testing/README.md

 A plugin for A/B split-testing HTML/CSS/DOM elements with javascript.
 Wordpress, JQuery, and Google Analytics are required.

+- Test changes to your site with Javascript
+- Run up to 5 tests simultaneously (per vistor session)
+- Unlimited versions per test
+- Test info is saved in cookies so returning visitors see the same version of your site
+- Test data is sent to your google analytics account as custom varaiables
+- No AJAX.
+Test info and javascript code are served from static `ab.js` file
+- Test info/data is saved in the wordpress table `wp_options`

 #### Requirements
 - General Wordpress Installation
 - Google Analytics